AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema/snowflake-data-warehouse-schema-version-3.md

   <tr>
    <td><p>CHANNEL</p></td>
    <td><p>varchar</p></td>
    <td><p>Referred to in the CRM as “Marketing Channel - Path.”
-This is the channel that the touchpoint falls into, as defined in the custom channel definitions within the Bizible App.</p></td>
+This is the channel that the touchpoint falls into, as defined in the custom channel definitions within the Marketo Measure App.</p></td>
    <td><p>Social.LinkedIn</p></td>
    <td><br></td>
    <td><br></td>